hfung4/Practice-Data-Projects/README.md

 # practice-projects-with-comments
-Practice data projects that I did in the past to hone my skills as a Data Scientist.
-I added comments to these projects that detail my thought process.
+Practice data projects that I did to hone my skills as a Data Scientist.
+I added comments to these projects so they may be served as "mini walkthroughs".